Solirs/Isobox/USEGUIDE.md

 Or the -display argument to set the display to startx on (:0, :1, :2, etc).

 You now know the basics of Isobox!
 There are more commands like `isobox ls` that you can discover and that arent covered here, but you can now use Isobox like a pro!
 For more info run `isobox -h` or `isobox command -h`, command can be ls, gui, shell, move, etc.
+Here is a list of all commands with a rough description of what they do.

+Outside an isobox:
+`isobox create` Create an isobox from an iso file.
+`isobox shell` Enter an isobox.
+`isobox ls` List all isoboxes.
+`isobox remove` Remove an isobox.
+`isobox gui` Enter an isobox and attempt to run `startx` along with utilities like a sound server.
+`isobox purge` Delete all data related to isobox, generally to run before uninstalling manually or with pip.

+Inside an isobox:
+`/usr/local/bin/isobox_desktop_init.sh` Run utilities like pulseaudio/pipewire that are useful when using a desktop, automatically ran by `isobox gui`